Transient Worlds: On Translating Poetry

 9781556597312 | $17.00 | Paperback | 112 Pages | 6.0 in. x 9.0 in.

-In Laura Kasischke’s new collection, every moment contains an infinity: the mundane in the monumental, and the monumental in the mundane.
-As technology and consumerism inch to the forefront of society, I Was Bonnie and Clyde illuminates small moments of collision between life and death, from “The worm in the grave of JFK” to “the mole hauled out of the ground / by the dog to die in the sun.”
-In Kasischke’s imaginings, nature, ghosts, and bodies become blended with the inanimate—through glass brains, anchors of placenta, and black forests in small boxes, their suffocation haunts and heightens the text.
-Calling upon the weariness of Peter Rabbit, the poetry of Bonnie Parker, and the electrocution of Topsy the elephant, Kasischke evokes history and tragedy with a quiet, conversational reverence.
-Through their repetitions, their exclamations, and their laments, these poems serve as both mirror and reflection, reaching out as the reader gazes in.
+In Kasischke’s newest collection, every moment contains an infinity: the mundane in the monumental, and the monumental in the mundane.
+I Was Bonnie & Clyde illuminates small collisions between life and death, from “that last suitcase circling / its last loop / for all of eternity” to “the mole / hauled out of the ground / by the dog / to die in the sun.”
+Ghosts haunt and heighten these poems as they draw upon the independent weariness of women throughout history: Bonnie Parker, Lady Godiva, Amy Winehouse, a handbook’s unnamed perfect hostess.
+Lovingly self-effacing, Kasischke evokes vulnerability, disbelief, and tragedy with a quiet, conversational reverence.
+With wordplay and exclamation, lament and ironic humor, these poems invite as they reflect, reaching out to a forbidding world.

 Creature Feature